-Hazelnut Liqueur Affogato, the perfect afternoon treat.
-Vanilla bean gelato with hazelnut liqueur and espresso – a delicious late day pick-me-up!
+Hazelnut Liqueur Affogato, the perfect afternoon dessert treat.
+Vanilla bean gelato with hazelnut liqueur and espresso – a delicious summer pick-me-up!

 Before marrying an Italian I had no idea about the “affogato famoso.”